micmejia/bible-dump/NKJV/Leviticus/Lev 16.md

 Aaron shall lay both his hands on the head of the live goat, confess over it all the iniquities of the children of Israel, and all their transgressions, concerning all their sins, putting them on the head of the goat, and shall send _it_ away into the wilderness by the hand of a suitable man.

 ###### 22
-The goat [^d]shall bear on itself all their iniquities to an [^e]uninhabited land; and he shall release the goat in the wilderness.
+The goat shall bear on itself all their iniquities to an uninhabited land; and he shall release the goat in the wilderness.

 ###### 23
 "Then Aaron shall come into the tabernacle of meeting, shall take off the linen garments which he put on when he went into the Holy _Place_, and shall leave them there.

 ###### 24
-And he shall wash his body with water in a holy place, put on his garments, come out and offer his burnt offering and the burnt offering of the people, and make [^f]atonement for himself and for the people.
+And he shall wash his body with water in a holy place, put on his garments, come out and offer his burnt offering and the burnt offering of the people, and make atonement for himself and for the people.

 ###### 25
 The fat of the sin offering he shall burn on the altar.